 - Orders preventing removal of a child

 - Domestic violence

-Sarah Bush and Paul Maskell lead our Family Law team, a group of lawyers who have a wealth of knowledge and experience in this area of law.
+Paul Maskell leads our Family Law team with a wealth of knowledge and experience in this area of law.
 If a resolution cannot be negotiated by agreement, then we can advise you with the issuing of court proceedings.
-All our family lawyers have extensive court experience.
+Our family lawyers have extensive court experience.

 Couples can contract out of the Property (Relationships) Act 1976 either entirely, or in part, and reach their own agreement on how their property will be divided in the event of a separation.
 While such agreements are usually completed at the beginning of a relationship, they can be entered into at any time during the relationship.
 They are useful where there are assets to protect by one or both parties.
 There are strict legislative requirements that must be complied with to ensure these agreements are legally binding and enforceable.
 We can draft the agreement for you, or provide you with advice if you are given an agreement to sign.

 Upon a separation or death, the division of relationship property is governed by the Property (Relationships) Act 1976.
 This Act applies to married couples, de facto couples and those in a civil union.